 Thirtyone:eight - supports Quakers with a helpline 0303 003 11 11 you can ring day or night.

 We also have a Listening Service when adult survivors of abuse can talk about sensitive issues in detail and in confidence with a sensitive listener.

 NHS.uk - I'm worried about someone who may be experiencing abuse or neglect – what should I do?

 I think I am being abused or neglected – what can I do?

-Parents Protect - We help parents and carers to protect children from sexual abuse and exploitation
+Parents Protect - Helps parents and carers to protect children from sexual abuse and exploitation

 Stop it Now! - A child sexual abuse prevention campaign and helpline.

-Action on Elder Abuse - We work to protect and prevent the abuse of vulnerable older adults
+Action on Elder Abuse - Works to protect and prevent the abuse of vulnerable older adults